 Dogs who work with our active volunteers providing outreach, education, and comfort to those in hospitals, nursing homes, hospices, and schools.
 Learn more.

 35-acre campus featuring a park-like setting, three kennels, nine student rooms, a full-service cafeteria, a gift shop, and an administrative facility in Palmetto, Florida

 Freedom Walk features nearly a mile and a half of paved walkways and an obstacle course for guide dog training

-The school also operates training facilities in Sarasota, Florida, and Bradenton, Florida
+The school also operates training facilities in Sarasota, Bradenton, and St. Petersburg, Florida

 2013 operating budget (including capital projects) – $9.3 million